 Employment vacancies will be advertised at:

-- We contract allied mental health private practitioners (clinical or registered psychologists, social workers or occupational therapists) from time to time to work with clients and bulk bill under the Better Access initiative.
+We contract allied mental health private practitioners (clinical or registered psychologists, social workers or occupational therapists) from time to time to work with clients and bulk bill under the Medicare Benefits Scheme (Better Access Initiative).
 Expressions of interest can be directed to the Program Manager at firstname.lastname@example.org

-- Student placements will be considered on an annual basis (limited to two placements per year) and usually brokered through the respective University.
+Student placements will be considered on an annual basis and are usually brokered through the respective University.

 Youth Reference Group (YRG)